 Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer such as Cottage Farms' Carefree Bud-N-Flower Booster (SKU #M7582).
-Discontinue feeding after September 1st to allow your plants to harden off for winter dormancy.
+Discontinue feeding after September 1st so your plants can harden off for winter dormancy.
 Resume fertilizing when new growth appears in spring.

-Watering thoroughly in late fall will greatly enhance your plant's cold tolerance once the ground has
+Watering thoroughly in late fall will greatly enhance your plant's cold tolerance once the ground has frozen.

-Alliums are hardy, but will benefit from mulching in very cold areas.
+Allium and daylilies are hardy, but will benefit from mulching in very cold areas.
 The time to winterize your plants is in late fall.
 When winterizing perennials, keep in mind that the root system is the most vulnerable to cold damage.
-Mulch heavily by mounding a 6-8 inch layer of shredded bark, compost, leaves, straw or other organic material over the crown of each plant.
+Mulch heavily by mounding a 6-8 inch layer of shredded bark, compost, leaves, straw or other organic material over the crown of each plant to prevent winter damage.